clemenshug/fm.index/README.md

 ### Random strings

 For this example, we can generate a million random strings of length 50 and search them for all occurrences of the letters “ab”.
-Random strings are hard to compress, so searching the FM Index only yields a modest
-\~3-fold speedup.

 ``` r
 library(stringi)